The Best Camping Gear for Dogs

 More information on Step ‘n Strobe Dog Boots is available here.

-Camping Gear For Dogs: First Aid Kits
+Dog First Aid Kits

 If you’re heading off into the wilderness, a first aid kit is probably somewhere near the top of your packing list, but dogs have some unique health needs that you might want to consider.
 Many companies make special pre-packed kits, just for canine friends, that include items not commonly found in the usual first aid kit, like emergency dog food, tick removers and pill guns.